 - Caregiver stress: Tips for taking care of yourself (Mayo Clinic)

 - Adults: What to Expect at Home (BIAA) (helpful information from the Brain Injury Association of America on how brain injury affects the whole family)

 - Caring for someone with a brain injury (British publication)

-- How to care for someone with a traumatic brain injury
+- How to Care for Someone with a Traumatic Brain Injury (Caring Village)

-- TBI: A focus on family and caregivers (veteran specific but helpful for non-vet caregivers)
+- Traumatic Brain Injury: A Focus on Family and Caregivers (VA Polytruama) (veteran specific but helpful for non-vet caregivers)

-- TBI: Unmet support needs of caregivers and families in Florida (but relevant for residents of other states)
+- Traumatic Brain Injury: Unmet Support Needs of Caregivers and Families in Florida (PLOS ONE) (but relevant for residents of other states)